 Needham home prices are not only among the most expensive in Massachusetts, but Needham real estate also consistently ranks among the most expensive in America.

-Needham is a decidedly white-collar town, with fully 94.78% of the workforce employed in white-collar jobs, well above the national average.
+Needham is a decidedly white-collar town, with fully 93.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Needham is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Needham who work in management occupations (18.23%), business and financial occupations (10.63%), and sales jobs (10.27%).
+There are especially a lot of people living in Needham who work in management occupations (18.55%), sales jobs (11.24%), and business and financial occupations (11.19%).

 Also of interest is that Needham has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Needham telecommute to their jobs.
-Overall, about 7.93% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Needham is a somewhat ethnically-diverse town.
 The people who call Needham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Needham residents report their race to be White, followed by Asian.
-Important ancestries of people in Needham include Italian, English, Russian, and German.
+Important ancestries of people in Needham include Irish, English, Italian, German, and Russian.

 The most common language spoken in Needham is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Spanish.